ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 In this lesson, you will learn how to do the following:

 * Understand variables and parameters within an IOC.
-* Run commands to access access variables and parameters from within an IOC.
+* Run commands to access variables and parameters from within an IOC.
 * Understand EPICS and e3 environment variables used when a module is configured.
 * Combine variable commands to access path or files of any module within an IOC.